 For example, experiencing what it would be like to be an elderly, homeless, African American woman living on the streets of Baltimore produces real change: A significant shift in empathy and understanding.

 “Virtual reality is not a media experience,” explains Bailenson.
 “When it’s done well, it’s an actual experience.
-In general our findings show that VR causes more behavior changes, causes more engagement, causes more influence than other types of traditional media.”
+In general our findings show that Virtual Reality causes more behavior changes, causes more engagement, causes more influence than other types of traditional media.”

 Nor is empathy the only emotion VR appears capable of training.
 In research conducted at USC, psychologist Skip Rizzo has had considerable success using virtual reality to treat PTSD in soldiers.
 Other scientists have extended this to the full range of anxiety disorders.

-VR, especially when combined with AI, has the potential to facilitate a top shelf traditional education, plus all the empathy and emotional skills that traditional education has long been lacking.
+Virtual Reality, especially when combined with Artificial Intelligence, has the potential to facilitate a top shelf traditional education, plus all the empathy and emotional skills that traditional education has long been lacking.

-When AI and VR converge with wireless 5G networks, our global education problem moves from the nearly impossible challenge of finding teachers and funding schools for the hundreds of millions in need, to the much more manageable puzzle of building a fantastic digital education system that we can give away for free to anyone with a headset.
+When Artificial Intelligence and Virtual Reality converge with wireless 5G networks, our global education problem moves from the nearly impossible challenge of finding teachers and funding schools for the hundreds of millions in need, to the much more manageable puzzle of building a fantastic digital education system that we can give away for free to anyone with a headset.
 It’s quality and quantity on demand.

-In the workplace, VR will serve as an efficient trainer for new employees.
+In the workplace, Virtual Reality will serve as an efficient trainer for new employees.

 10,000 of Walmart's 1.2 million employees have taken VR-based skills management tests.
 Learning modules that once took 35 to 45 minutes, now take 3 to 5.
 The company plans to train 1 million employees using the Oculus VR headset by the end of this year.
 The upfront costs of VR headsets will ultimately be recovered in labor efficiencies.